Winter at the Whitney

 Frenchette Bakery at the Whitney, Floor 1

 Come in from the cold and warm up with a hot beverage at Frenchette Bakery at the Whitney.
 Relax in velvety upholstered booths, breathe in the smell of freshly baked bread, and observe the holiday hustle and bustle of the Meatpacking district through the floor-to-ceiling windows in our newly-opened restaurant (Whitney Members receive a 10% discount).
-You'll see a new artwork by Rashid Johnson too—New Poetrya steel-grid sculpture laden with plants and ceramics, extends from within the cafe out onto the plaza.
+You'll see an artwork by Rashid Johnson too—New Poetrya steel-grid sculpture laden with plants and ceramics, extends from within the cafe out onto the plaza.

 A woman standing near a large sculpture of a pile of cigarettes.